ShiningLab/Recurrent-Text-Editing/README.md

-# Recursive-Text-Editing
+# Recurrent-Text-Editing

-This repository is for the research on recursive methods to solve text editing tasks.
+This repository is for the paper *Recurrent Inference in Text Editing*.

 ## Methods
-+ End2End - Done
++ End2end
-+ End2End with Copy Attention
 + Tagging
-+ Recursion - Done
++ Recurrence

 ## Models
 + Naive GRU RNN